chethan2kumar/SplunkArchitect/Creating-and-Using-Summary-Indexes.md

 # as a historical record
 ```

+After configuring the index, apply the cluster bundle or restart Splunk as needed so that the new summary index will appear as a selection during scheduled report creation.

-## Creating a Scheduled Saved Search
+## Creating a Scheduled Search Report

-You can create a Saved Search that runs periodically to populate the summary index with time series data for later use.
+You can create a Saved Search from a report that runs periodically to populate the summary index with time series data for later use.

 On a Search Head:
 Settings > Searches, reports, and alerts
 Select the App context to create the saved search in, if applicable
 New

-Complete the fields per the field data examples in the following images to create a report named 'Top 20 NGE Exception Messages':
+Complete the data fields per examples in the following images to create a report named 'Top 20 NGE Exception Messages':

 ![Saved Search Report Setup 1](/images/saved_search_settings_1.png)